Comparing email previews providers? Discover our new pricing options - chat to sales or book a demo to unlock your savings now

 Be concise and accurate with your descriptions

 Alt text is meant to be no more than a few brief sentences, so it’s important to make each word count.
-Being concise is helpful when using alt text in emails because when email clients only load alternative text instead of images, that description has to convince people to download the images.
+Be concise, because when email clients only load alternative text instead of images, that description has to convince people to download the images.
 You have a better chance of persuading people if they understand quickly why the image is important.

-It’s not necessary to include phrases like “this is an image of…” or “a picture of”, since software understands that alt text is meant to describe images and will provide that context if necessary, like in a text-to-speech program.
+It’s not necessary to include phrases like “this is an image of…” or “a picture of”, since software understands that alt text is meant to describe images and will provide that context if necessary.
 You can also limit your descriptions to only the most key elements of the image.
-This would mean focusing only on the parts of the image that are important to sending your message.
+This would mean focusing only on the parts of the image that are important to convey your message.

 Practice describing images

 The best way to learn how to write precise, accurate alternate text quickly is to practice.
-There are a few ways to do this.
-You can find some images, describe them on a separate piece of paper, and then ask someone to read it and tell you what the image’s purpose is.
-There are also a few resources to help you learn strategies for image description, including one that helps you describe graphs and diagrams and another with some examples of good alt text.
+There are a few ways to do this, including finding some images, describing them on a separate piece of paper, and then asking someone to read it and tell you what the image’s purpose is.
+There are also resources to help you learn strategies for image description, including one that helps you describe graphs and diagrams and another with some examples of good alt text.

 Mark decorative images